cartesi/cips/cips/cip-4.md

 ## Referring to an Input Protocol

 The suggestion of this CIP is that every Input Protocol to be specified should be called by `IP-<header>`, where `<header>` stands for the hexadecimal description of the header of the protocol.
+Optionally, one can give a readable name to the protocol to be written after the code.

 For example, protocol zero should be referred to by `IP-00`, while the protocol 130 should be `IP-8002`.
+It could be mentioned as `IP-8002 My example protocol` to make the name explicit.

 ## References